Perfect season: 2007 Manitoba Bisons

-A perfect season was attained in 2007 by the Manitoba Bisons, the football squad representing the University of Manitoba, located in Winnipeg.
+A perfect season was attained in 2007 by the Manitoba Bisons, the football squad representing the University of Manitoba, in Winnipeg.
 The Bisons were undefeated in Canada West Universities Athletic Association play during the 8-game schedule.
 In the playoffs, Manitoba comfortably handled the Calgary Dinos 27–5 in the opening round.
 The Bisons followed up with a 48–5 defeat of the Regina Rams in the Hardy Trophy and a strong 52–20 showing against the perennial contenders from the University of Western Ontario, the Western Ontario Mustangs, in the Mitchell Bowl.
 On Friday, November 23, 2007, two days before the 95th Grey Cup game in Toronto, the Bisons defeated the Saint Mary's University squad, known as the Saint Mary's Huskies, 28–14 to claim their first Vanier Cup championship since 1970, and third overall title.
 That victory capped their perfect 12 win season.

 2010 Laval Rouge et Or

-In 2010, the Laval Rouge et Or located in Quebec City, had a perfect season of 13–0.
+In 2010, the Laval Rouge et Or in Quebec City, had a perfect season of 13–0.
 They were undefeated with an 8–0 record in the QUFL.
 During the playoffs, they beat the Bishop's Gaiters 56–1 in the opening round.
 The Rouge et Or won the QUFL championship and the Dunsmore Cup by a close win of 22–17 against the Sherbrooke Vert et Or.
 They followed with a win of 13–11 against the Western Ontario Mustangs in the Uteck Bowl.
 Finally, on Saturday, November 27, 2010, in their home stadium in Quebec City, they won the Vanier Cup 29–2 against the Calgary Dinos, capping a 13–0 season.